Doing Business in Liberia

 Objectives of the subject “Doing Business in the Republic of Liberia”:

-- To analyze the Liberian economy and foreign trade
+- To analyse the Liberian economy and foreign trade

 - To evaluate business opportunities in the Republic of Liberia